DataDog/integrations-core/docs/dev/create_a_tile.md

 To build a tile on the [**Integrations** page][103]:

-<div class="alert alert-warning">If you have already gone through the steps to create an Agent integration and have built out a scaffolding, you can skip directly to <a href="https://docs.datadoghq.com/developers/integrations/create_a_tile/#complete-the-necessary-integration-asset-files">completing the necessary integration asset files</a>.
+<div class="alert alert-warning">If you have already gone through the steps to create an Agent integration and have built out the scaffolding, you can skip directly to <a href="#complete-the-necessary-integration-asset-files">completing the necessary integration asset files</a>.
 </div>

 1. Create a `dd` directory: